COPtoLON/TMRW/overarching strategy.md

 A genuine trading algorithm, must also know human behaviour.
 To be able to consider when to be active or passive.
 When to switch strategies.

+## Key Components for a Trading Algorithm
+Any well-considered trading algorithm must incorporate several elements:

+### Predictions and Conditional Logic
+The algorithm should have predictive capabilities (forecasting future market behavior) and conditional logic to adapt to specific scenarios.

+### Risk Measurements and Statistical Considerations
+Risk management and modeling of potential losses are essential.
+A robust design contemplates the probability of being wrong and prescribes adjustments—e.g., scaling down positions.

+### Strategic Framework
+Deciding how and when to use derivatives, short selling, or other asset allocations requires a structured policy.
+The algorithm should recognize when and how to influence or “push” the market.

+### Incorporation of Human Behavior
+Although quantitative in nature, any algorithm benefits from considering behavioral finance aspects—e.g., herding, panic selling, or FOMO (fear of missing out)—that can dominate at certain times.